chynnalew/cssLibrary/README.md

   - transformations.css 9-29
   - transformations.js 42-54
 3. MOVE DIV IN FROM SIDE WITH SCROLL
+  - transformations.css 31-41
+  - transformations.js 56-67
+4. MOVE DIV IN FROM SIDE WITH SCROLL - start after div is fully in view
-  - transformations.css 31-45
+  - transformations.css 43-
-  - transformations.js 56-68
+  - transformations.js 69-